-If you’ve got feet you’ll be wanting socks to go with them.
+If you’ve got feet you’ll be wanting a good pair of socks to go with them.
 But which to choose?
 Pressing remorselessly upon the pedals, cycling is an onerous task to impose on your toes.

 At the same time, the wrong socks can undermine the best put-together outfit, leaving you a figure of scorn among your peers.
-Guaranteed to avoid stylistic missteps while catering to the weather’s every vagary, here are eight of the very best options.
+Guaranteed to avoid stylistic missteps while catering to the weather’s every vagary, here are eight of the very best cycling socks out there.

 Ashmei Polka Merino Sock